n6ai/minze/docs/integrations/playwright.md

 # Playwright

-If you used the [CLI method](/guide/installation#cli) to install Minze you can extend your environment with component tests quite quickly by using [Playwright](https://playwright.dev/).
+If you used the [CLI method](/guide/installation#cli) to install Minze you can extend your environment with e2e tests quite quickly by using [Playwright](https://playwright.dev/).

 > The following guide is based on a fresh Minze CLI installation.